Welcome to our LNAT Practice tests page.

 A critical reasoning test, like the LNAT, typically asks you to use different types of logical reasoning to “test” the accuracy and the interpretation presented in the passage of a particular topic.
 Read the passage quickly the first time to get a feel for the main points.
 Then read the passage a second time more carefully, mentally noting the key content of each paragraph.

 There follow some elementary points that are hopefully easy for you to remember.
-The practice question section will also give you a feel of the type of text that you will need to understand in a critical reasoning test.
+The practise question section will also give you a feel of the type of text that you will need to understand in a critical reasoning test.
 Such practice, together with your raised awareness of what to expect, can certainly improve your performance in most critical thinking tests.
 Unfortunately, there isn’t any secret formula for passing this type of verbal reasoning test.

 With all psychometric tests, it is important to read and fully understand the test instructions before starting the test.
 With such complex test formats as these, it’s worth repeating this advice again.
 There are many different types of question format when it comes to critical thinking tests and you must know in advance exactly what each type of question is asking for.

-LNAT test strategies Part II
+LNAT practice test strategies Part II

 - Firstly, do not let your own general knowledge lead you stray.
 It’s vital that you do not let any of your personal opinions or your general knowledge influence your answers even slightly.